 Layouts in User Interfaces

 This article will help you understand how to customize the layouts of your interfaces in SplashKit.
-Written by Sean Boettger on May 5 2024
+Written by Sean Boettger and others on October 2024

 In this article we’ll see how we can create layouts for our SplashKit interfaces!
 This will allow us to automatically position our UI elements in rows and columns, hide them under drop downs, and place them on draggable panels, which will help us create really detailed and dynamic interfaces.